The-Marcy-Lab-School/unit-6-assessment/README.md

-# Fetch and Async Problem Set: Asynchronous Programming
+# Fetch and Async Assessment

 ### Directions

-1. Clone this problem set.

 **For Short Responses:**